On the Representations of Leavitt path algebras: Equivalence of representations of

 In the previous sections, we have introduced a class of representations of the Leavitt path algebras induced by E-algebraic branching systems.
 One question which remains is if any representation may be obtained in such a manner.

 In this section, we show that under a certain condition over a graph $E$, each $K$-algebra homomorphism $\widetilde{\pi}: L_K(E)\rightarrow A$ has a sub-representation associated to it which is equivalent to a representation induced by an $E$-algebraic branching system.
+This is not true in general and we will make a more precise argument just after definition \ref{equivrepres}, where equivalence of representations if formally defined.

 Before we proceed, notice that given a $K$-algebra $A$, there exist a $K$-module $V$ and an injective $K$-algebra homomorphism $\varphi:A\rightarrow Hom_K(V)$.
 To see this, note that $A\times K$ is an unital $K$-algebra, with the operations defined by $(a,k)+(b,l):=(a+b,k+l)$, $k(a,l):=(ka,kl)$ and $(a,k)(b,l):=(ab+la+kb,kl)$ for each $a,b\in A$ and $k,l\in K$.
 In particular, $V:=A\times K$ is a $K$-module.
 Defining, for each $a\in A$, $\varphi(a):V\rightarrow V$ by $\varphi(a)(b,k)=(a,0)(b,k)$, we obtain a injective homomorphism $\varphi:A\rightarrow Hom_K(V)$.